Predicting the timing of peak oil: 2000s

 In 2001, Kenneth S. Deffeyes, professor emeritus of geology at Princeton University, used Hubbert's theory to predict that world oil production would peak about 2005, with a possible range of 2003 to 2006.
 He used the observed growth of production plus reserves to calculate ultimate world oil production of 2.12 trillion barrels, noting: "No educated guesses go in."
 He considered the application of new technology, but wrote: "This much is certain: no initiative put in place starting today can have a substantial effect on the peak production year."
 His final conclusion was: "There is nothing plausible that could postpone the peak until 2009.
 Get used to it."
 As of late 2009, Deffeyes was still convinced that 2005 had been the peak, and wrote: "I think it unlikely that oil production will ever climb back to the 2005 levels."

 The term "peak oil" was popularized by Colin Campbell and Kjell Aleklett in 2002 when they helped form the Association for the Study of Peak Oil and Gas (ASPO).
-In his publications, Hubbert used the term "peak production rate" and "peak in the rate of discoveries".
+Hubbert used the terms "peak production rate" and "peak in the rate of discoveries" in his publications.

 According to Matthew Simmons, former chairman of Simmons & Company International and author of Twilight in the Desert: The Coming Saudi Oil Shock and the World Economy, "peaking is one of these fuzzy events that you only know clearly when you see it through a rear view mirror, and by then an alternate resolution is generally too late."
 On October 26, 2006 Simmons said that global oil production may have peaked in December 2005, though he cautioned that further monitoring of production is required to determine if a peak has actually occurred.

 Phibro statistics show that major oil companies hit peak production in 2005.
 Fatih Birol, chief economist at the International Energy Agency, stated in 2011 that "crude oil production for the world has already peaked in 2006."

 Several sources in 2006 and 2007 predicted that worldwide production was at or past its maximum.
 However, in 2013 OPEC's figures showed that world crude oil production and remaining proven reserves were at record highs.

 In a 2006 analysis of Hubbert theory, it was noted that uncertainty in real world oil production amounts and confusion in definitions increases the uncertainty in general of production predictions.
 By comparing the fit of various other models, it was found that Hubbert's methods yielded the closest fit overall but none of the models were very accurate.
 In 1956 Hubbert himself recommended using "a family of possible production curves" when predicting a production peak and decline curve.